A single-phonon directional coupler: Single phonon splitting

 We use pulse energies of \SI{220}{fJ} for write (Stokes) and \SI{280}{fJ} for read (anti-Stokes) process, corresponding to a Stokes scattering probability of \SI{1}{\%} (\SI{1.6}{\%}) and an anti-Stokes scattering probability of \SI{1.2}{\%} (\SI{2}{\%}) for cavity A (B).
 At these low pulse energies, the thermal occupation of the cavities caused by heating of the lasers is negligible ($n_{th}<0.18$ for all measurements configuration, see SI~\ref{SI:nth}).
 We measure values of $g^{(2)}_{om,AA} = 3.8^ {+0.8}_{-0.5}$, $g^{(2)}_{om,AB} = 3.1^ {+0.8}_{-0.5}$, $g^{(2)}_{om,BA} = 3.2^ {+0.7}_{-0.5}$ and $g^{(2)}_{om,BB} = 3.5^ {+0.5}_{-0.5}$ (first index indicating the write cavity and second index the read cavity), which is plotted in Fig.~\ref{Fig:4}.
-For each configuration the value is more than two standard deviations above the classical threshold of 2, unambiguously showing the non-classical behavior of the single phonon states measured in the different cavities after the excitations passed through the phononic beam splitter and either return back to the same cavity or travel to the opposite one.
+For each configuration the value is more than two standard deviations above the classical threshold of 2, unambiguously showing the non-classical behavior of the single phonon states measured in the different cavities after the excitations passed through the coupler region and either return back to the same cavity or travel to the opposite one.
+We note that these values are consistent with the expected ones for the first round trip given the thermal occupation and the splitting ratio:\ $g^{(2)}_{om, exp} \approx (1+\alpha/n_{th})\approx 3.7$, with $\alpha = R$ ($T$) for $AA$, $BB$ ($AB$, $BA$)~\cite{Riedinger2016,Zivari2022}.
 For more details on the experimental setup we refer to SI~\ref{SI:gcc} and SI~\ref{SI:setup}.
+The equal $g^{(2)}_{om}$ values for different combinations of excitation and detection cavities, proves the equal chance of retrieving the phonon in different output ports (i.e.\ $R = T$), and therefore the 50:50 splitting of a single phonon state.

+A natural next step would be to perform a Hong-Ou-Mandel interference experiment.
+However, due to the low clickrates, the corresponding integration time would currently be prohibitively large.
+Using different types of optomechanical cavities or a deterministic source of phonons could allow for this experiment~\cite{MacCabe2020,qiao2023splitting}.